adaptlearning/adapt-contrib-spoor/README.md

 ##### \_shouldRecordObjectives (boolean)

 Determines whether the user's content objects and their statuses should be tracked to the `cmi.objectives` fields of the SCORM data model or not.
 Acceptable values are `true` or `false`.
 The default is `true`.
 Note that not all SCORM 1.2 conformant Learning Management Systems support `cmi.objectives`.
 The code will attempt to detect whether support is implemented or not and, if not, will fail gracefully.
-Occasionally the code is unable to detect when `cmi.objectives` are not supported, in those (rare) instances you can switch off interaction tracking using this property so as to avoid 'not supported' errors.
+Occasionally the code is unable to detect when `cmi.objectives` are not supported, in those (rare) instances you can switch off objectives using this property so as to avoid 'not supported' errors.

 ##### \_shouldCompress (boolean)